-All kids deserve quality time outdoors.
+All kids deserve opportunities to enjoy quality time outdoors.

 The Youth Outdoor Policy Playbook

-The Youth Outdoor Policy Playbook highlights successful bipartisan policy initiatives and provides resources to support new statewide efforts to increase environmental education and youth engagement in the outdoors.
+The Youth Outdoor Policy Playbook highlights successful bipartisan policy initiatives and provides resources to support new statewide efforts to build healthy communities by increasing kids’ regular, positive experiences outside through environmental education and youth engagement in the outdoors.

-The Youth Outdoor Policy Playbook is designed to:
+The Youth Outdoor Policy Playbook: